lmolkova/semantic-conventions/docs/gen-ai/gen-ai-agent-spans.md

 section for more details.

 **[16] `gen_ai.output.messages`:** Instrumentations MUST follow [Output messages JSON schema](/docs/gen-ai/gen-ai-output-messages.json)
+When the attribute is recorded on events, it MUST be stored in structured form.
+When recorded on spans, it SHOULD be stored as a JSON string, unless a structured format is supported.

 Instrumentations MAY provide a way for users to filter or truncate output messages.

 > [!Warning]
 > This attribute is likely to contain sensitive information.